 The Council operates a 'leader and cabinet' structure.
-The current cabinet consists of seven members of the Labour group, including the leader of the Council.
+The cabinet during 2016/17 consisted of seven members of the Labour group, including the leader of the Council.

-- · Leader of the Council - · Deputy leader and cabinet member for council housing - Cabinet member for fairness and equality - Cabinet member for environment and sustainable development - Cabinet member for neighbourhoods and community safety - Cabinet member for customer care and leisure - Cabinet member for resources and business liaison
+- Leader of the Council - Deputy leader and cabinet member for council housing - Cabinet member for fairness and equality - Cabinet member for environment and sustainable development - Cabinet member for neighbourhoods and community safety - Cabinet member for customer care and leisure - Cabinet member for resources and business liaison